paul-revere-jr/Projections/README.md

 Five of these are from the UK 2011 census and can therefore be made available here under the terms of the UK's Open Government License.
-Download the file ukdata.tar.gz and gunzip and untar it in the same directory as apop.py.
+Download the file ukdata.zip and unzip and untar it in the same directory as apop.py.

 The last data file is UN Copyright and must therefore be downloaded directly from the un.org website.
 Download Table A.5 from